 A few years ago, I first came across the WKCR broadcast “interruption” as I was revisiting the Max Headroom incident.
 Lots of people were unnerved by the videos of the Max Headroom interruption and I never really felt strongly about it because it was just so puerile: a weird dude wearing a Max Headroom mask, muttering about “nerds,” humming a very old cartoon theme song and getting smacked on his bare ass with a flyswatter.
 I can see the people who actually saw this happen in 1987 becoming alarmed.
 It was a simpler time and some of them just wanted to watch Doctor Who.
 There was no Internet yet to make them jaded.
 Doesn’t explain all the people who say the Max Headroom incident made their blood run cold after they first saw it on Reddit or some social media site, but different people, different triggers.
-The WKCR incident, not so much – it’s fairly eerie and I wonder if some of the fear reaction comes from the actual extended note at the beginning, which some call the “E-shriek.”
+The WKCR incident, not so much – it’s fairly eerie and I wonder if some of the fear reaction comes from the extended shrill note at the beginning, which some call the “E-shriek.”
 Certain noises can inspire a fear reaction, and the religious sort of chanting that followed that shriek points to something hidden and arcane being revealed.

 The WKCR incident doesn’t have anything close to the level of verification as the Max Headroom incident.
 The lore is that a 4channer discovered the tape when listening to some old audio tapes he or she recorded on an old cassette recorder.
 The claim is that the 4channer would randomly record radio programs they listened to as they fell asleep so they could play them back later.
 They recorded this audio in 1994 or 1995 and recently rediscovered the cassette and uploaded it so others could marvel at the creepiness.
 I believe the 4chan post was back in 2013 but has since been deleted, as most 4chan posts are over time.
 All we have to go on regarding the station identification is from the original poster – station ID does not appear in the recording but WKCR is an actual radio station in New York City.

 The WKCR incident doesn’t make my blood run cold but it has an eerie vibe, and I think that had I been listening to a radio station when this happened without any explanation, I would have been alarmed.
 However, I do not think this was a genuine radio broadcast interruption, hence the quotes used in the first sentence.
 I have not been able to find any evidence that the radio channel has ever acknowledged such a broadcast interruption.
-In 1994 or 1995, when the broadcast interruption supposedly happened, the station was a student radio station in New York, NY, and promoted avant garde music.
-Had this genuinely occurred, the mindset behind the station would have been more likely to acknowledge it happened and discuss it, especially since to many the “interruption” sounds like something Diamanda Galas would have recorded.
+In 1994 or 1995, when the broadcast interruption supposedly happened, the WKCR was a student radio station in New York, NY, and promoted avant garde music.
+Had this genuinely occurred, the mindset behind the station would have been more likely to acknowledge it happened and discuss it, especially since to many the “interruption” sounds like something Diamanda Galas would have performed.
 It’s not even mentioned on the Wikipedia entry for the station, it’s not mentioned anywhere on the station’s site, and I can find nothing that indicates the FCC ever investigated such a broadcast interruption (though I admit that my searches on that front may not have covered all potential information).

 So I tend to think this was either an avant garde music project someone at the station played over that evening’s playlist (that the voice in the hijack sounds very similar to the alleged disc jockey’s voice can lead one to that conclusion) or it was created by the 4chan poster and uploaded as a sort of audio creepy pasta.
 I don’t think it was a failed ARG (alternate reality game), along the lines of the similarly creepy Wyoming Incident because it doesn’t have that sort of feel to it, especially since so much of the dialogue in the recording is difficult to understand.

 Because it does sound so creepy, it’s understandable how this alleged interruption has become a popular example of a radio interruption, regardless of how hard it is to verify that it happened.
 But the enduring appeal of the WKCR audio also comes from some of the names and dates used in the recording because two of the names and one of the dates lend themselves well to conspiracy theory.
 The recording is a woman’s voice rapidly reciting death dates and loved ones of nine people who died during 1985 through 1988.
 She initially murmurs all nine mini-obituaries then she repeats them and after each one a bell rings.
-The names are often surprisingly hard to hear, and sometimes all she recites are the years of death.
+The names are often surprisingly hard to hear, and sometimes all she recites are the years and months of death.
 Various sites online have attempted to transcribe the names.
 Here are a couple of examples of such work:

 August 22nd 1985 [incoherent] Tulio.
 Sister of Millie, Margaret, Dominic and joe.
 Wife of William.
 Mother of Mary, Lisa and Billy.